amohamed11/anecdotalthoughts/content/posts/things-liked-2020.md

 toc: true
 ---

+---

+*Updated 02/02/2022*:
+Removed "to be continued" section, and a talk by Robert C. Martin.
+Turns out he's *quite* the asshole.

+---

 This year has been something.
 Still though, I want to start of this blogging thing on a good note.
 So, here is a random compilation of things that I got to enjoy in 2020 so far.

 <br>